FFizzZZ/Fizz/LeetCode/1025 Divisor Game.md

 The opponent will get N - x, which is a even.
 Reduce to the case even and he will win.

-So the N will change odd and even alternatively until N = 1.